The Wilton North Report: Aftermath

-After The Wilton North Report left the air, reruns of The Late Show were immediately inserted in Fox's late night time slot, with the network scrambling to revive the show.
+After The Wilton North Report was cancelled, reruns of The Late Show were inserted in Fox's late night time slot, with the network scrambling to revive the show.
 Original Late Show broadcasts would later commence with a variety of guest hosts, with Fox eventually settling on Ross Shafer as permanent host.
 The Late Show would leave the air again in October 1988, with Fox giving the late night slot back to its affiliates.
 Fox's only other attempt at a weeknight late night show would be The Chevy Chase Show, which had its own brief run in September and October 1993.